-As a parent/carer you can expect your son/daughter to receive extended learning tasks on a week by week basis.
+As a parent/carer you can expect your son/daughter to receive Independent Learning Tasks on a week by week basis.
 The expectation for all students within the academy is as follows:

 - Core subjects: 1 piece per subject per week